GAURAV-DEEP01/Client-Server-Chat-TCP/README.md

 ![server cmd](assets/image.png)

-4. Open another command prompt and run the client.exe file
+4. Open command prompt once more on the same or another device and run the client.exe file

+``
+Note : If same device use default or loopback connection ``

 use commands :